ostrocon/GVSU-CIS350-Just3Dudes/docs/software_requirements_specification.md

 1. Player Movement
     1. The player shall move forward when the user presses w.
     2. The Player shall melee the enemey when the user presses E.
-    2. <Functional Requirement 2>
-    3. <And so on>

 2. Enemy
-    1. The enemy shall walk towards the player
+    1. The enemy shall walk towards the player.
-    2. <and so on>

 3. Interface
     1. The game shall have a scoreboard to track progress